hdMTD: An R Package for High-Dimensional Mixture Transition Distribution Models: Using hdMTD

 \begin{CodeChunk} \begin{CodeInput} R> hdMTD_FS(X, d = 40, l = 4) \end{CodeInput} \begin{CodeOutput} [1] 30 15 1 27 \end{CodeOutput} \end{CodeChunk}

 In the example above, we use the function \code{hdMTD_FS} to obtain, within the first 40 pasts (hence \code{d = 40}), those \code{l = 4} pasts that are most relevant according to the FS estimator\footnote{The FS estimator initially identifies the past that has the most significant predictive power for the present.
 Then, if $l>1$, it iteratively searches for the lag that is most important given the knowledge of the previous lags, and so on.
 In our output, the lag -1 was found to be the most relevant, followed by lag -30 in conjunction with the information from lag -1, and so forth.}.

-Observe that the same result is obtained by using \code{hdMTD(X, d = 40, method = "FS", l = 4)}.
-The function \code{hdMTD_FS} was capable of retrieving the relevant lags $-30$, $-15$ and $-1$.
-Since \code{l = 4}, it also brought an additional lag, the $-27$ in the example.
-Had we used \code{l = 3}, the function would have returned exactly \code{Lambda}, given that $27$ was the last output.
+Alternatively, the same estimation can be performed using the general \code{hdMTD()} function with \code{method = "FS"}, which returns an object with additional information: